syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 ### SelectionChanging event

-The `SelectionChanging` event is raised while selecting an item at the execution time. `ItemSelectionChangingEventArgs` has the following members which provides the information for SelectionChanging event:
+The `SelectionChanging` event is raised while selecting an item at the execution time. `ItemSelectionChangingEventArgs` has the following members that provides information for the SelectionChanging event:

 * `AddedItems`: Gets collection of the underlying data objects where the selection is going to process.
 * `RemovedItems`: Gets collection of the underlying data objects where the selection is going to remove.

 You can cancel the selection process within this event by setting the ItemSelectionChangingEventArgs.Cancel property to true.

 The SelectionChanging event is used for the following use case:
 *	Disable the selection of the particular item based on the underlying data.